9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 waiting for input in the particular combination of open windows could be a complicated proposition.

 Event-driven programming complements Haskell nicely.
-As we\'ve discussed over and over in this book, functional languages thrive on passing around functions.
-So we\'ll be passing functions to gtk2hs that get called when certain events occur.
+As we've discussed over and over in this book, functional languages thrive on passing around functions.
+So we'll be passing functions to gtk2hs that get called when certain events occur.
 These are known as *callback functions*.

 At the core of a GTK+ program is the *main loop*.
 This is the part of the program that waits for actions from the user or commands from the program and carries them out.
 The GTK+ main loop is handled entirely by GTK+.
-To us, it looks like an I/O action that we execute, that doesn\'t return until the GUI has been disposed of.
+To us, it looks like an I/O action that we execute, that doesn't return until the GUI has been disposed of.

 Since the main loop is responsible for doing everything from handling clicks of a mouse to redrawing a window when it has been uncovered, it must always be available.
-We can\'t just run a long-running task---such as downloading a podcast episode---from within the main loop.
-This would make the GUI unresponsive, and actions such as clicking a Cancel button wouldn\'t be processed in a timely manner.
+We can't just run a long-running task---such as downloading a podcast episode---from within the main loop.
+This would make the GUI unresponsive, and actions such as clicking a Cancel button wouldn't be processed in a timely manner.

 Therefore, we will be using multithreading to handle these long-running tasks.
 More information on multithreading can be found in [Chapter 24,